xpladev/docs/content/en/docs/develop/core-modules/staking.md

 In most cases, this results in a single entry being pruned per block.
 However, if the parameter `HistoricalEntries` has changed to a lower value there will be multiple entries in the store that must be pruned.

-##### Get Last Validators
+##### GetLastValidators

-This function gets the information of the bonded validator of the previous block.
-In the cosmos-sdk module, validator information as much as `params.MaxValidators` is provided, but in the XPLA Chain, as much as the number of Volunteer Validators is added.
+This function gets the bonded validators of the previous block. the number of validators in the return value is the same as `params.MaxValidators` in the cosmos-sdk module, and the XPLA Chain provides as many as the number of Volunteer Validators in addition.

 ### End-Block